 '''

-plot(x,y) # simple scatterplot
+plot(x,y)

-points(x,z,pch="2") # plot these with a triangle
+points(x,z,pch="2")

 '''

 Notice, the second command is not plot but rather points which adds to the current plot unlike plot which draws a new plot.

 Sometimes you have x and y data that is also broken down by a given factor.
 You may wish to plot a scatterplot of the x and y data, but use different plot characters for the different levels of the factors.
 This is usually pretty easy to do.
 We just need to use the levels of the factor to give the plotting character.
 These levels are store internally as numbers, and we use these for the value of pch